shaposhnikoff/my_medium_articles_starred/understanding-kubernetes-networking-pods-7117dd28727.md

 [ * Dan Nissenbaum pointed out that this description omits some detail.
 For background see our [brief discussion](https://medium.com/@dannissenbaum?source=post_header_lockup) at the end of the post.]

 [ * 12/15/2018: my previous update really got the lower levels of this wrong.
 The connection between a container and the bridge is established over a pair of linked virtual ethernet devices, one in the container network namespace and the other in the root network namespace.
 For a great overview of this subject see Kristen Jacobs’ awesome “[Container Networking From Scratch](https://kccna18.sched.com/event/GrWx/container-networking-from-scratch-kristen-jacobs-oracle)” talk given this week at Kubecon 2018 in Seattle (slide link at the bottom).
 I really enjoyed Kristen’s presentation and I plan to shamelessly copy it in a future post on container networking.]

+[ * 9/9/2019: [this article by Ifeanyi Ubah](http://ifeanyi.co/posts/linux-namespaces-part-4/) does a great job of exploring linux network namespaces and veth pairs]

 That’s fine and all but it doesn’t get us to the “shared network stack” of a kubernetes pod.
 Fortunately namespaces are very flexible.
 Docker can start a container and rather than creating a new virtual network interface for it, specify that it [shares an existing interface](https://docs.docker.com/engine/reference/run/#network-settings).
 In this case the drawing above looks a little different: